ispc/ispc/docs/ispc.rst

 ISPC language was extended to support ``__attribute__(())`` syntax for variable and function declarations.
 Two attributes are supported now: ``noescape`` and ``address_space(N)``.
 The macro ``ISPC_ATTRIBUTE_SUPPORTED`` is defined if the ISPC compiler supports attribute syntax.
-Please, reger to `Attributes`_ for more details.
+Please, refer to `Attributes`_ for more details and the full list of supported attributes.

+This release supports ``-ffunction-sections`` command line flag to generate each function in a separate section.
+This flag is useful for reducing the size of the final executable by removing unused functions.
+Please, refer to `Basic Command-line Options`_ for more details.

 Getting Started with ISPC
 =========================